 - Submit fully-formatted draft of culminating project to faculty committee two weeks in advance of final defense (final committee meeting).

-- Students should submit the fully-formatted final project to the Institutional Repository through ETD intake to request formatting review.
+- Students should submit the fully-formatted and approved final project to the Institutional Repository through ETD intake to request formatting review.
 (Student enters name, program, school or college, document title, abstract (thesis and dissertation), keywords, and chair/committee members’ names and emails).

 - Submitted document must be formatted according to the approved disciplinary style and the guidelines outlined in the Preparation of Culminating Projects for Electronic Submission.

-- Formatted document must include title page, abstract (not required for creative works or starred papers), table of contents and correct in-text citations, references and appendices.
-Citations and included references must be congruent.
+- Formatted document must include title page, abstract (not required for creative works or starred papers), table of contents, list of tables or images (if tables or images are included in the paper) and correct in-text citations, references and appendices.

 - Student makes formatting corrections and revisions required by the committee.